wp-plugins/contact-form-7-group-mail/readme.txt

 == Description ==

 Contact Form 7 Group Mail allows you to send messages to multiple users, according to their groups.
-With this plugin you can choose which groups (admins, editors, authors, contributors, subscribers and custom roles) are going to receive the e-mails.
-The list of recipients is automatically updated, so you don't need to change the contact form every time a user is added or removed.
+With this plugin you can choose who (admins, editors, authors, contributors, subscribers and custom roles) are going to receive the e-mails.

+The list of recipients is automatically updated, so it's not needed to change the contact form every time a user is added or removed.

 Important: it is an extension for Contact Form 7 plugin.

 == Installation ==